AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 }
 ```

-Fetch API replied with the new document.
+anyFetch replied with the new document.
 Keep the `id` somewhere, we'll need it later.
 Things to note...

 * `creation_date` was automatically set for you.
 You can override it when need be.